100yann/Bash-Git-Commands/README.md

 git branch -v - displays all existing branches with more info about them
 git switch X - switches to an existing branch
 git switch -c X - creates and switches to branch X
+git switch -    - reverts the checkout command and goes back to the previous head
 git branch -d X - delets branch X, only possible if you're not currently on specified branch
 git branch -m X - rename the branch you're currently on to X
 git merge X - merge branch X with your current branch